jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on May 30 is: 2121.0
+>The average increase in reported cases for the seven days ending on Jun 06 is: 2446.0
 >
->The last time cases per day were this high was May 29 2022: 1 day prior.
+>The last time cases per day were this high was Jun 03 2022: 3 days prior.
 >
->The seven day average then was: 2415 cases.
+>The seven day average then was: 2452 cases.

 >
->The last time cases per day was lower than this was May 09 2022: 21 days prior.
+>The last time cases per day was lower than this was Jun 05 2022: 1 day prior.
 >
->The seven day average then was: 2100 cases.
+>The seven day average then was: 2347 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on May 09 2022.
+>The lowest 7 day average reported cases per day in the last three weeks was on Jun 05 2022.
 >
->This was 21 days prior.
-The average was 2100 cases per day.
+>This was 1 days prior.
+The average was 2347 cases per day.
 >
->The 7 day average case rate on May 30 is an increase of 1.0 percent with respect to that minimum.
+>The 7 day average case rate on Jun 06 is an increase of 4.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on May 30 is: 51
+>The average increase in hospitalizations per day for the seven days ending on Jun 06 is: 59
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on May 10 2022.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on May 16 2022.
 >
->This was 20 days prior.
-The average was 39 hospitalizations per day.
+>This was 21 days prior.
+The average was 56 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 30.8 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 5.4 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)